 Email and its usage will be monitored closely by the organisation; any misuse of the system will be reported to your line manager.
-In cases where inappropriate usage of email occurs an Version: 5.2 Review date: November 2022 investigation will be undertaken.
+In cases where inappropriate usage of email occurs an investigation will be undertaken.
 This investigation may result in the confiscation of the individual's machine to confirm suspicions.